Area of investment and support

 Beyond the advisory group, a wide group of young people are involved in the programme.
 This includes young people helping us to review proposals, sit on funding panels, participate in interviews and contribute to scoping workshops.

-Last updated: 26 January 2023
+Last updated: 4 September 2023

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
-Let us know if you have feedback.
+Let us know if you have feedback or would like to help improve our online products and services.